-The City collaborates with the County of Monterey to develop a joint funding application process/system to help reduce administrative work associated with its funding application and program reporting.
+The City collaborates with the County of Monterey and develops a joint funding application process/system to help reduce administrative works associated with funding application and reporting.
 Use of City Data Services allows for more efficient and accurate management of the funds.

 The City has established a Housing and Land Use Committee to provide an additional forum for non-profits, stakeholders and members of the public to communicate directly with the City regarding housing and community development needs and plans for future projects.
 The Housing and Land Use Committee is tasked with the objective of enhancing coordination and improving the effectiveness and efficiency in the City utilizing its entitlement HUD funds.
-Specifically, the Housing and Land Use Committee serves as a formal recommendation body to the City Council regarding housing related items.
+Specifically, the Housing and Land Use Committee services as the formal recommendation body to the City Council regarding housing related items.